Business Requirements Document - Examples

 Business Goals and Objectives

-• To make the process more straightforward, so that junior officers can start processing the requests too
+- To make the process more straightforward, allowing junior officers to process requests as well

-• To cut the number of customer complaints regarding disbursement of funds by 10%
+- To cut the number of customer complaints regarding fund disbursements by 10%

 Constraints and Restrictions

-• There is a process that is started automatically once the disbursement process ends.
-This process is currently being reviewed, and since it is directly related to the disbursement, the review must be finished before some decisions are made regarding disbursement.
+- There is a separate process that triggers automatically once the disbursement process ends.
+This process is currently being reviewed.
+Because it relates directly to disbursements, its review must finish before final decisions are made regarding the disbursement process.

-• Each new process in the company is implemented in the process framework called FLEXi.
-If it is decided that the process is worth implementing from scratch, FLEXi must be used.
+- Every new process in the company must be implemented within the process framework called FLEXi.
+If it is decided that the process should be rebuilt from scratch, FLEXi must be used.

 Business Risks

-• Disbursement of funds is a critical process as it is directly related to releasing money from the bank.
-To minimize the chance of fatal mistakes, the new process must be therefore consulted with all managers and team leaders and tested more than any other process.
+- Fund disbursement is a critical process because it involves releasing money from the bank.
+To minimize the chance of critical mistakes, the new process must be thoroughly reviewed with all managers and team leaders and tested more rigorously than other processes.

 Example #5

-Business Need: Customers complain that our competitors offer parcel tracking, which we do not have.
-It has become a standard service, and we are behind our rivals.
+Business Need: Customers complain that our competitors offer parcel tracking, which we lack.
+This has become a standard service, and we are falling behind our rivals.

-Current State: Currently, customers are only notified once the parcel is taken over by the driver.
-SMS notification is usually sent to let the customer know what time it is expected to be delivered.
+Current State: Currently, customers are only notified once a parcel is picked up by the driver.
+An SMS notification is usually sent to let the customer know the expected delivery time window.

 Business Goals and Objectives

-• To catch up with the competitors, customer needs to be notified about the current state of the delivery right after it changes
+- To catch up with competitors, customers must be notified of the current status of their delivery immediately after it changes.

 Success Criteria

-• Company must provide the same parcel tracking service as the main competitors
+- The company must provide the same level of parcel tracking as our main competitors.

-• The number of customer care requests regarding the state of the delivery will decrease by 50% during the first 6 months after deployment
+- The number of customer care inquiries regarding delivery status must decrease by 50% during the first 6 months post-deployment.

 Assumptions

-• It is assumed that it is technically possible to track the delivery (that we have the information stored and available) and provide this information in some form to the customers
+- It is assumed that it is technically feasible to track deliveries (meaning data is stored and accessible) and expose this information to customers in some format.

 Business Risks